sartography/SpiffWorkflow/doc/bpmn/events.rst

    Throw Message Event configuration

-The Throw Message Event Implementation should be 'Expression' and the Expression should be a python statement that can be evaluated.
+The Throw Message Event Implementation should be 'Expression' and the Expression should be a Python statement that can be evaluated.
 In this example, we'll just send the contents of the :code:`reason_delayed` variable, which contains the response from the 'Investigate Delay' Task.